 TASIS The American School in Switzerland is a school built on a vision.
-Our vision grows from a passionate belief in the importance of a classical education and noble virtues, experienced in a setting of breathtaking beauty at the crossroads of European and Mediterranean civilization, in a nurturing, supportive community of students and scholars.
-We believe such an education is the surest path, the firmest foundation, upon which to build a life.
+Our vision grows from a passionate belief in the importance of a classical education and noble virtues, experienced in a setting of breathtaking beauty at the crossroads of European and Mediterranean civilization.
+Our nurturing, supportive community of students and scholars believes such an education is the surest path, the firmest foundation, upon which to build a life.

 M. Crist Fleming founded The American School in Switzerland in 1956, and in a 1996 speech she said: